Hero Image

 Youth Leadership Opportunities

-Ambassador & Ambassador Support
+Ambassador & Jr. Ambassador

-Being an Ambassador is an opportunity for youth to be more involved at a County level and consider the responsibilities as an act of service to their fellow 4-H members and leaders.
+Being an Ambassador or Jr. Ambassador is an opportunity for youth to be more involved at a County level and consider the responsibilities as an act of service to their fellow 4-H members and leaders.
 People in general look up to an Ambassador.
 As an Ambassador, you will be expected to exhibit the following types of behavior:

 • Show initiative...be willing to try new things.